jack1142/Red-DevGuide/source/triaging-issues.rst

 Type
 ~~~~

 Describes the type of issue.
-Some issues might have multiple types, though it should be preferred
+Some issues might have multiple types.
-to only label the issue with its main type(s).

-For example, a PR that adds a new functionality will most likely also update the documentation,
-but the PR should only be labeled with **Type: Feature** label.

 ======================= ======================================================================
 Type                    Description